rudrasaipranav3-ops/Fin-E-Scale/README.md

 ## Feature Complete and Technically Validated

-The current SmartSales AI implementation has completed:
+The current Fin E-Scale implementation has completed:

 ```text
 Authentication                  ✓